 Contrary to what you might think, hard-shell luggage is not automatically safe.
 Bed bugs can easily sneak into the zippers and every other minor opening – straight into the inside of your luggage.

-Therefore, the easiest and most important thing to do is appropriately sealing the outside of your suitcase, with no exceptions.
-There are multiple products you can use for that purpose – a special suitcase liner, for example.
+Therefore, the easiest and most important thing to do is appropriately seal the outside of your suitcase, with no exceptions.
+You can use multiple products for that purpose – a unique suitcase liner, for example.

-In fact, there are even specially designed suitcases that use a built-in infrared technology to perform heat treatment to all of its contents.
-Despite their relatively higher price, you can consider them an intelligent investment that will, more or less, spare the need for every other prevention measure from now on.
+You can try specially designed suitcases that use a built-in infrared technology to perform heat treatment to all of their contents.
+Despite their relatively higher price, you can consider them an intelligent investment that will, more or less, spare the need for every other preventive measure.

 #3 Seal Your Textiles Properly